 Here are some of the best WordPress plugins for your blog:

-- Yoast SEO – Boost your blog’s SEO and increase your ranking in search results.
+- All in One SEO – Boost your blog’s SEO and increase your ranking in search results.

 - OptinMonster – Create optin forms to turn site visitors into email subscribers.